Canon 200D vs Nikon D7000

-The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Nikon D7000.
+An illustration of the physical size and weight of the Canon 200D and the Nikon D7000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (22 percent) than the Canon 200D.
 Moreover, the D7000 is substantially heavier (72 percent) than the 200D.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.